 Research on tinnitus

-The research we fund is focused on improving our understanding of the biological basis of tinnitus.
+We fund cutting-edge research here and overseas that focuses on improving our understanding of the biological basis of tinnitus.
 We need to do this to develop effective treatments and cures.
-Important aspects of our research include:
+It includes:

-- Studies on how overactive signalling in the brain is linked to tinnitus
+- studies on overactive signalling in the brain.
+How is this linked to tinnitus?

-- How cochlear implants can be adapted to help alleviate tinnitus.
+- looking at adapting cochlear implants to help alleviate tinnitus.

 How your donation helps the search for a cure

-£5 could buy 25 tissue culture tubes for use in our pioneering research projects
+£5 could buy 25 tissue culture tubes - essential for our pioneering research projects

 £32.50 could help to fund one of our PhD students to carry out dedicated tinnitus research for half a day

-£100 could pay for one of our major international research projects for a whole day
+£100 could fund one of our major international research projects for a whole day.